kulibraries/contrast/_posts/2022-11-07-meeting-notes.md

 - Some confusion with loggin onto the remote service for OpenRefine.
 After that things went smoothly
 - Spreadsheets lesson is very lecture-y, lots of show and tell instead of doing something together.
 May work better in person than online

+Jamene added 2022-11-09 – comments from one of the 10/14 Spreadsheets & OpenRefine workshop helpers:
+- This might be a Mac-specific suggestion for the instructors because of how the windows for different programs open on the Mac, but I noticed neither instructor maximized the window they were working in, which made the spreadsheets and OpenRefine data really hard to see.
+They did a good job of increasing the display size of the window, but never fully maximized the window on their screen.
+Especially if folks only have access to one screen to split for the workshop I think it would be worth having the instructors make sure the program windows are full size while working through the examples.
+- The parts about adding and subtracting dates or pulling out specific parts of a date in the spreadsheets lesson were interesting, but a little confusing.
+I wonder if the lesson could include examples of when/why you might need to do this?
+- I noticed that the lesson had participants create and save a .csv file before explaining what that was or why you might want to use one.
+Similarly, we talked about README files in the spreadsheets lesson before talking about how to output your OpenRefine steps to json and save this in a text editor file.
+Text editors or .txt / .md files were never explained to the participants.
+We had a number of attendees indicate they had never used a spreadsheet program before.
+If that is the case, I wonder if we can expect them to know what a .csv or a text editor/.txt file is?

 **Data Carpentry Ecology: SQL 2 (10/21) debrief**